liberapay/liberapay.com/README.md

 License
 ========

-Gratipay is licensed under the [CC0 1.0 Universal License](http://creativecommons.org/publicdomain/zero/1.0/).
-Please see the license [here](COPYING).
+Gratipay is dedicated to public domain.
+See the text of [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) dedication in [COPYING](COPYING) file here.